 Dual battery systems are designed to ensure the deep-cycle battery is charged, without the chance of the vehicle’s starting battery being discharged.

 There are several ways of achieving that, from a simple, manual rotary switch to mini-computerised electronic devices.
 Before the arrival of electronic dual battery isolators, the state of the art solution was a solenoid device and which are still popular today.

 Function of the Isolator

 The function of an isolator is to disconnect the deep-cycle battery from the vehicle’s starting battery when the deep-cycle battery is operating the fridge.
 It also must maintain that disconnection when the engine starts, until the starting battery is fully charged, after which it allows charging current to flow to the deep-cycle battery until it’s charged.
-The latest electronic devices take the process a stage further, by monitoring both batteries and adjusting charge rate to suit battery age and condition.
+The latest electronic devices take the process a stage further, by monitoring both batteries and adjusting the charge rate to suit battery age and condition.